follow chen bing tai chi

 If you do not use or have a smartphone, please inform us at info@ChenBing.org before joining our class.
 We do not prefer walk-ins or drop-ins unless already registered.
 Please click here to learn about 'How to Use' our CBTA USA app - CBTA USA app

 Please remember that most of our students are Taiji practitioners who used to practice from other schools over 5 years on average.
 What they told us was that they wanted to learn the original Taijiquan after spending many years from their previous schools.
-We recommend a half year experience of our Primary curriculum before joining our Intermediate and Advanced curriculum.
+No matter how many years you learned from other schools, you need to start from our primary curriculum.
+Students who finished successfully the primary curriculum will be invited to Chen Village Intermediate/Advanced class after your teacher's evaluation.

 Tai Chi (Tai Chi Chuan) is a phonetic spelling of the Chinese term 'Taijiquan (太極拳 tài jí quán)' derived from Wade-Giles system.
 The Wade-Giles is a romanization system for Mandarin Chinese and it has been used widely in the English-speaking world.
 In 1958, the pinyin system has been entirely replaced in mainland China.
 But a wrong spelling of 'Tai Chi' is still mainly used in the English-speaking countries.
 Taijiquan is correct according to the Chinese pinyin System.
 It is also simply called Taiji.
 Note: In the pinyin system, 'q' sound as 'ch' in English.